Contact Form

 Historical notes

-The Man, also commonly known as a Guard, Prince or Commoner is a piece which has appeared in various early chess variants under various names.
-It moves like the usual King, but is not Royal.
+The Man, also commonly known as a Guard, Prince, Commoner, or General is a piece which has appeared in various early chess variants under various names, and is still in use in modern inventions.
+It dates back to at least to the 1200s, when it was used in Courier Chess.
+It moves like the usual King, but is not royal, so is not subject to check or mate.

 Movement